Portugal and the Holocaust: Portuguese-German trade

 Portugal exported tungsten ore to Nazi Germany throughout the war.
 The metal, used for hardening steel used in armaments, was initially bought in escudos but Salazar later insisted that payment be made in gold amid concerns at the Banco de Portugal that the German regime was using forged currency.
 The American Office of Strategic Services estimated that Portugal received a total of 400 tons of gold from Germany, one of the largest sums of any of its trading partners.
 The British ambassador to Portugal, Ronald Campbell, told Salazar that much of the gold was of "disputed origin", but Salazar ignored this.
 In 1998 the United States alleged that much of the gold had been stolen from Holocaust victims by German authorities.
 In response, a commission of inquiry was established in 1999, led by Mario Soares.
 The inquiry concluded that Portugal had not known about the gold's origin at the time it was received and thus there were "no legal, political or moral reasons" for Portugal to reimburse Holocaust survivors.

 Post-war actions

 In December 2019 Portugal joined the International Holocaust Remembrance Alliance.
-Portugal's first museum dedicated to the Holocaust was opened in Oporto in February 2021.
+Portugal's first museum dedicated to the Holocaust was opened in Porto in February 2021.